IP-CAM/Payson-Checkout2-Module-for-Opencart-v.2.0.x/README.md

 * Go to Extensions->Payments.
 Uninstall Payson.

-•Go to Extensions->Order totals.
+* Go to Extensions->Order totals.
 Uninstall Payson Invoice fee.

 * Go to Opencart folder to the root directory of your store.